blargony/RFFEAnalyzer/RFFEAnalyzer/source/README.md

 RFFEAnalyzer
 ============

-Saleae Logic16 plug-in to decode MIPI-RFFE v1.0 packages
+Saleae Logic plug-in to decode MIPI-RFFE v1.10a packages